Free Things to Do in Chico

 Get outside and explore without spending a dime.

-Bidwell Park Upper Trail to Salmon Hole Free
+Bidwell Park Trail System (Cycling) Free

 Budget-Friendly Extras